 It is while playing Gears Tactics that I was reminded why this series truly is the natural habitat of the Unreal Engine (fourth one in this case).
 It is something in the way this engine renders graphics and the visual design of a Gears title that works like the perfect synthesis in gaming.

-Cut scenes have also received the same cinematic treatment as with the previous two entries.
-While some hilariously poker-faced NPC’s pop up in certain moments, this game strives to tell its story in deep and dramatic cinematography, which includes a solid performance by the voice cast and facial animation worthy of a standalone movie.
+Cut scenes have therefore received the same cinematic treatment as with the previous two entries.
+While some hilariously poker-faced NPC’s pop up in certain moments, this game strives to tell its story in deep and dramatic cinematography, which includes a solid performance by the voice cast, and facial animation worthy of a standalone movie.

 The story depicted in these intermissions takes us all the way back before the events of even the first game, so we are in prequel territory here.
 Gears Tactics plays out one year after the Locust Hoard popped from the ground (i.e. twelve years before Gears of War) as a small band of COG soldiers hunt a Locust version of a mad scientist, named Ukkon.